Pan Lubing Cast Bullets Presented by Larry Potterfield | MidwayUSA Reloading

 Frequently Asked Questions

-Lubricant serves two primary functions: it significantly reduces leading (lead buildup) in the barrel and keeps the powder residue (fouling) soft.
-This softening of fouling is crucial for maintaining consistent accuracy and ensuring reliable firearm function over multiple shots.
+Lubricant in black powder cartridges serves two main functions: it reduces lead buildup (leading) in the barrel and keeps the powder residue (fouling) soft.
+This combination helps maintain consistent accuracy and ensures reliable firearm function over multiple shots.

-How is the pan lubing technique performed for cast bullets?
+How is the pan lubing technique performed?

 Related News